On International Girl Child Day

 - having to always look out for her safety anywhere in this country at any time of the day or night

 - the mistrust in my eyes when I look at every guy/man around her

 - having to restrict her from wearing her favorite short/sleeveless/tight dresses ‘coz I am afraid of “inviting unwanted attention”

 - the paranoia that grips me when I don’t get the missed call she was supposed to give me when she ‘reaches there safely’

 - the horrific images of kidnap/rape/acid attack/maiming that flashes through my head when she doesn’t pick up my call or her phone is switched off/unreachable

-- the cliche Malayalam idiom that roughly translates to (read in a nosy Aunty voice) “leaf fall on thorn, thorn fall on leaf, damage for leaf only, no?”
+- the cliche Malayalam idiom that roughly translates to (read in a nosy Aunty voice) “leaf fall on the thorn, thorn fall on a leaf, damage for leaf only, no?”

 Will be right back!